elyarenom3/Brake-Temp-Model/README.md

 * Most Important Feature for Model L Greater Than or Equal to 2: vCar with an importance of 0.5056588
 * Most Important Feature for Model R Less Than -2: deltaSpeed with an importance of 0.9942036
 * Most Important Feature for Model L Less Than -2: deltaSpeed with an importance of 0.9936026

+tiny note: I’m assuming that the few negative values for speed, because they’re so small, are a result of how the sensor or the data logging system handles errors or underflows.
+To address this, if given more time, I would do more thorough preprocessing + cleaning of the data and potentially consult documentation for the data logging system to understand how an anomaly might occur.